satya-thirumani/bigg-boss-data-set/README.md

 - Profession - Profession of house mate
 - Gender - Gender of the BiggBoss contestant, such as Male, Female, LGBT
 - Entry Date - Date of entry into house
-- Elimination Date - Date of elimination
+- Elimination Date - Date of elimination/Eviction
 - Elimination Week Number - (Final) Eviction week number
 - Wild Card - Entered through wild card or not
 - Season Length - Number of days of season